JetBrains/intellij-sdk-docs/topics/intro/getting_help.md

 >
 {type="tip"}

-For problems related to code, rather than the content of the guide, you have several options:
+For questions and problems related to plugin development itself (rather than the content of this guide), you have several options:

+* [#intellij-platform on JetBrains Platform Slack](https://plugins.jetbrains.com/slack/) - this chat room is a great place to ask questions about extending JetBrains products, with answers coming from both JetBrains team members and members of the community
 * [Plugin Development Forum](https://intellij-support.jetbrains.com/hc/en-us/community/topics/200366979-IntelliJ-IDEA-Open-API-and-Plugin-Development) - post a message to the support forum.
   It is regularly updated with answers by JetBrains team members.
-* [#intellij-platform on JetBrains Platform Slack](https://plugins.jetbrains.com/slack/) - this chat room is a great place to ask questions, with answers coming from both JetBrains team members and members of the community

-Of course, all issues will be used to try and improve this guide.
+Of course, all raised questions will be used to try and improve this guide.

 ## Problems with Products

-If you have a problem with an IntelliJ Platform-based product, such as IntelliJ IDEA, WebStorm, Rider, etc., please use [Product Support](https://www.jetbrains.com/support/) channels.
+If you have a problem with an IntelliJ Platform-based product, such as IntelliJ IDEA, WebStorm, Rider, etc., please use any of the regular [Product Support](https://www.jetbrains.com/support/) channels.